Green Event Planning

 To achieve the university’s broad sustainability goals, it is critical that every division, department, office and group support this commitment and do their part.
 Because events consume so many resources and generate so much waste they are a strategic place to start.
 And let’s face it; green events are more fun and make everyone feel virtuous!

+The Office of Sustainability and Homewood Recycling offer a number of resources to support your green event planning.
 The Green Event Planning Guide has simple steps you can take to minimize waste and promote sustainability before, during, and after your event, and connects you to appropriate resources that can help.
 Still not sure about why FSC certified paper or offering vegetarian options is important?
 See our Green Event 101 that explains these and other aspects of green event planning and why they’re important to consider.

 To request recycling and composting bins at your event visit Facilities and Real Estate Event Support page.

 Office paper is highly recyclable, but a lot gets wasted.
 Waste reduction is more cost-effective than recycling because it reduces the amount of material that needs to be collected, transported and processed.